Your Medical Aesthetic Clinic in Montreal

 Dietary habits and lifestyle can significantly alter fat distribution, even though hormonal predisposition plays a significant role.

-The consequences of excess fat: beyond aesthetic concerns
+The consequences of excess fat

 The impact of excessive body fat goes far beyond appearance, deeply affecting physical health and psychological well-being.